gramener/builderrors/README.md

 <!--
   Why use "--rm"?
 To delete the container after it runs Why use "-it"?
-Some tools (e.g. jscpd) print colorized output only on interactive terminals.
-  Why use "-v $(pwd):/src"?
+Some tools (e.g. jscpd) print colorized output only on interactive terminals Why use "-v $(pwd):/src"?
 For container to access current host directory at /src (the workdir) -->